deeztek/deeztek-docker/Linux/traefik/README.md

 * Shutdown and start any containers that need to get a Lets Encrypt production certificate using the following command where **/opt/CONTAINER** is the path and the name of the container:

-`cd /opt/CONTAINER && docker-compose down`
-`cd /opt/CONTAINER && docker-compose up -d`
+`cd /opt/CONTAINER && docker-compose down && docker-compose up -d`

 NOTE: Traefik is set by default to use ACME httpChallenge method to obtain certificates through the use of the following line in the **/opt/traefik/docker-compose.yml** file: